Take your career to the next level with a PhD in Marketing

 Entry to our PhD programme involves a rigorous assessment of your performance in preliminary postgraduate degrees.
 An MBA or applied Masterate is not a normal entry point for a PhD.
 If you have not undertaken advanced study in marketing theory or research methods, we will require you to enrol in papers and meet a high standard in these so you have the knowledge and skills to undertake PhD research.
 In some cases, we may require you to enrol in a PGDip, MCom or MMart before we can assess your suitability as a PhD candidate.

-If you are an international student, please note that you must have achieved an overall IELTS score of 7.0 to gain entry to our programme; students not meeting this criterion will only be considered in exceptional circumstances.
-We would normally expect a score of 7.5 for the Writing component (and no less than 7.0 for this band).
+If you are an international student, please note that you must have achieved an overall IELTS score of 6.5 and no band less than 6.0 to gain entry to our programme; students not meeting this criterion will only be considered in exceptional circumstances.

 In exceptional cases (where the scope and quality of their research justifies it), MCom students may apply to upgrade to a PhD.
 Details of upgrading from a MCom to a PhD are available from the PhD Director, Dr Alexandra Ganglmair-Wooliscroft (firstname.lastname@example.org) .